MarxFoods.com All Prices Include Shipping!

 Three different cuts of brisket are available:

-(NAMP# 120) A whole brisket (deckle removed), contains both the deep pectoral and superficial pectoral muscles sold still connected.
-This cut is very large and is often purchased by chefs, butchers, and competitive BBQ teams rather than home cooks.
+Whole Briskets: (NAMP# 120) A whole brisket (deckle removed), contains both the deep pectoral and superficial pectoral muscles sold still connected.
+This cut is very large and is typically purchased by chefs, butchers, and competitive BBQ teams rather than home cooks.

-Kobe beef (aka wagyu beef) is from a breed of cow specially raised to increase its percentage of fat marbling to consistently high levels.
+This wagyu beef (aka Australian kobe beef, kobe-style beef) is from an Australian-raised breed of cattle descended from Japanese herds.
+The steers specially raised to increase their percentage of fat marbling to consistently high levels.
 More marbling leads to more flavor, tenderness, and moisture as the fat melts during the cooking process.
-Thus, Kobe beef briskets are both more flavorful and more tender than those cut from conventional beef.
+Thus, wagyu beef briskets are both more flavorful and more tender than those cut from conventional beef.

 Store Kobe beef raw briskets in your refrigerator until you're ready to use them.
 Freeze them for extended storage.

-The brisket is a classic beef barbeque cut, and makes amazing sandwiches when finished with barbeque sauce, jus, or gravy.
+The brisket is a classic beef barbecue cut, and makes amazing sandwiches when finished with barbecue sauce, jus, or gravy.
 It can also be served sliced with sides like rice, potatoes and green vegetables.

 How to Braise Meats